 The TDMP will make the greatest impact where a wide range of industry stakeholder are involved.
 An engagement program has been designed to enable a range of ways to participate.
 The outcomes of this will shape a shared vision and pathway to achieve our goals:

-- Co-designed engagement with Noongar Custodians, communities and Aboriginal organisations is being held from December 2021 to March 2022, including conversations, meetings, a survey, workshops and online forums.
+- Co-designed engagement with Noongar Custodians, communities and Aboriginal organisations, including conversations, meetings, a survey, workshops and online forums.

-- Tourism industry and other stakeholder engagement will be held from February to March 2022 and will include surveys, meetings and round table workshops.
+- Tourism industry and other stakeholder engagement included surveys, meetings and round table workshops.

 - Priority initiatives and projects – access, accommodation and experiences